deelirious/projectbrie/DesignDocument.md

 + How many swipes are required to be matched with an image?
 + Does the artwork type / edition need to be included with information?
 + In 'Explore', when artwork is displayed, do we add information as a hover tooltip/info button/simply text under artwork/make image into a link?
+- Review button?
+That reviews all the images one has liked with links
+- Back button if we have the review button